PayBy/botim-money-docs/docs/1_General/integration-guide.md

 ### Response Header Format

-When PayBy sends a response, the response content includes HTTP Header and HTTP Body.
+When Botim Money Business sends a response, the response content includes HTTP Header and HTTP Body.
 In most responses, the HTTP Header should be formatted as follows:

 - **sign** <span style={{color:" #7d8793"}}>String</span> <span style={{color:"#f19938"}}>Required</span>

-  When PayBy sends a response, it uses its private key to sign the message.
+  When Botim Money Business sends a response, it uses its private key to sign the message.
 The merchant uses PayBy's public key to verify the signature.
-Successful verification confirms that the response was sent by PayBy and not forged by others.
+Successful verification confirms that the response was sent by Botim Money Business and not forged by others.

 ### Response Body Header Format

-When PayBy sends a response, the response content includes HTTP Header and HTTP Body.
+When Botim Money Business sends a response, the response content includes HTTP Header and HTTP Body.
 The HTTP Body consists of head and body sections.
 In most responses, the body should be formatted as follows:

 - **applyStatus** <span style={{color:" #7d8793"}}>Enum</span> <span style={{color:"#f19938"}}>Required</span>
   The result of the request.
 Possible values are:
   - <span style={{color:"#7d8793"}}>`SUCCESS`</span> – Application successful
   - <span style={{color:"#7d8793"}}>`FAIL`</span> – Application failed.
 Check the <code>code</code> and <code>msg</code> for the exact reason
   - <span style={{color:"#7d8793"}}>`ERROR`</span> – Application error.
 The signature verification failed.
-Check whether the private key used for the signature and the public key uploaded on the PayBy portal are a key pair
+Check whether the private key used for the signature and the public key uploaded on the Botim Money Business portal are a key pair

 - **code** <span style={{color:" #7d8793"}}>String</span> <span style={{color:"#f19938"}}>Required</span>